taocpp/PEGTL/doc/Rule-Reference.md

 ###### `print`

-* Matches and consumes any single ASCII character traditionally defined as printable.
+* Matches and consumes any single ASCII character traditionally defined as *printable*.
 * [Equivalent] to `(ascii::)range< 32, 126 >`.

 ###### `range< C, D >`